-If a vendor with the status Disabled attempts to log in, they get “Error: Invalid login or password.”
-If they are already logged in and using the store when the administrator disables their account, their user session is terminated, the vendor gets logged out and cannot log back in again.
-Any mention of their account and business is removed from the storefront, including the vendor page and any products that belong to this vendor.
-If anyone attempts to access a page associated with this vendor or their products via a previously bookmarked link, they get the message “Аccess denied (Unfortunately, you don’t have permission to access this page.
-Please contact the administrator)”.
+If a vendor with the Disabled status attempts to log in, they get "Error: Invalid login or password."
+If they are already logged in and using the store when the administrator disables their account, their user session is terminated, and the vendor gets logged out and cannot log back in again.
+All vendor-related information is removed from the storefront, including the account, the vendor page, and any products they own.
+Anyone who attempts to access the vendor page or their products via a previously bookmarked link gets the message "Аccess denied (Unfortunately, you don't have permission to access this page.
+Please contact the administrator)".

 After blocking a vendor, the store administrator can re-enable them to access their vendor area by changing their status to Enabled.